Boo Blasters on Boo Hill

 Boo Blasters on Boo Hill is an interactive family dark ride designed and manufactured by Sally Corporation.
-The ride is located at four Cedar Fair amusement parks — Canada's Wonderland, Carowinds, Kings Dominion, and Kings Island.
-The ride was previously themed to Hanna-Barbera's Scooby-Doo, but Cedar Fair rebranded the rides shortly after purchasing the parks from Paramount.
-Each ride's new theme debuted in 2010 at all four parks.
+The ride opened in 2010 at four Six Flags amusement parks — Canada's Wonderland, Carowinds, Kings Dominion, and formerly at Kings Island.
+The ride was a slight alteration and replacement of Scooby-Doo's Haunted Mansion after Cedar Fair (later merged into Six Flags) chose to remove all remaining Hanna-Barbera branding from each of their parks by 2010.

 History

 In 2006, Cedar Fair purchased Paramount Parks from CBS.
 Several of the parks attained in the purchase – Canada's Wonderland, Carowinds, Kings Dominion, and Kings Island – had a dark ride from Sally Corporation themed to the company's Scooby-Doo's Haunted Mansion attraction model.
 During the 2009-2010 off-season, Cedar Fair began the process of removing Nickelodeon and Hanna-Barbera themes from their recently acquired amusement parks.
 For the Haunted Mansion rides, Sally Corporation was contracted to remove the Scooby-Doo theme and replace it with a new one.
 The new theme was called Boo Blasters on Boo Hill, which debuted at all four parks for the 2010 season.